 - It is very popular among the prehistoric animals due to its fascinating looks and its elongated sword shaped canine teeth.

 - It was found in North and South America.

 - It existed between the Eocene and the Pleistocene period which ranges from 55 million years to 10,000 years ago.

 - It was the primary predator in the woodlands and grasslands.

-- It became extinct mainly due to lack of food which was caused by the climate change.
+- Previous studies of fossils suggests that it became extinct mainly due to lack of food which was caused by the climate change.
 Climate change caused plants extinction which resulted in extinction of herbivores (animals that eat plants) and ultimately it caused Saber Tooth Tiger extinction as there were no more herbivores to hunt for food.

 - The Saber Tooth Tiger is also called the saber-toothed lion or saber toothed cats but in reality it is not a tiger or a lion or even close to the cats that we have today.
 It belongs to an extinct sub-family of the cat family (Felidae) which is called Nimravidae or the subfamily Machairodontinae.